 This model should also include a stability mechanism.
-In a year in which a college earns less FTES than its base, the base FTES will remain intact following the state method for stabilization.
-That college is in funding stability for one year, but has up to three years in which to earn back to its base FTES.
-The funding for this stability will be from available district Budget Stabilization Funds.
-If this fund has been exhausted, the Chancellor will determine the source of funding.
+In a year of decline in which a both colleges earns less FTES than its base, the base FTES will remain intact following the state method for stabilization.
+In a year in which only one college earns less FTES than its base, the other college is funded at its earned level and any remaining funds received by the district for stability, if any, will be allocated to the college that declined.
+Therefore there may only be partial or no stability funding available.
+In the year of decline, college(s) are in funding stability for that, but have up to three years in which to earn back to its base FTES conditional on state funding.
 If the college does not earn back to its base during this period, then the new lower FTES base will be established.
 As an example (Scenario #5), year one there is 2% growth opportunity.
 One of the colleges earns 2% growth but the other college declines by 1%, going into stability.
 This year the college that declined is held at their base level of FTES while the other college that declined recaptures FTES to the previous year base to emerge from stability.
 Note that since the other college grew in year one, the percentage split has now changed.